A new method for measuring angle-resolved phases in photoemission: Results

 where we have omitted the argument $\bar{\epsilon}$ and included explicitly the argument $\theta$.
 Comparison with Eq.~(\ref{eq:yield}) indicates that the intensities at the two opposite angles oscillate in antiphase, that is, $ \Delta \tilde \eta \left( \pi-\theta \right) = \Delta \tilde \eta \left( \theta \right) + \pi$.
 It can be seen in Figs.~\ref{fig:2}A--\ref{fig:2}B that the experimental data does indeed oscillate in antiphase for each angular interval over $\theta$.
 Since this is a symmetry constraint, it was imposed in the analysis of the data.

 In Figs.~\ref{fig:2}C--~\ref{fig:2}E, it can be seen that there is a significant increase of $ \Delta \tilde \eta \left( \theta \right)$ at $\sim 90^{\circ}$, especially for 10.2~eV.
 The angular dependent variations of $ \Delta \tilde \eta \left( \theta \right)$ at 7.0~eV and 16.6~eV are similar.
 We performed calculations for the phase shift differences $ \Delta \tilde \eta \left( \theta \right)$ using both perturbation theory and real time \textit{ab initio} methods (see Theory Sec. \ref{sec:theory} and Appendix A) and both theories reproduce well the observed behavior, see {Figs.~\ref{fig:2}C--~\ref{fig:2}E}.
+The perturbation theory result at the intermediate angles is very sensitive to the contribution of the p-d-f two-photon ionization path, which may not be accurately reproduced by the local-potential approximation in summation over the Rydberg and continuum $d$-states.

-Figure~\ref{fig:PT_phase} shows the theoretical dependence of $ \Delta \tilde \eta \left( \theta \right)$ on electron kinetic energy and polar angle $\theta$, calculated using perturbation theory, and the generalized delay calculated as its partial derivative with respect to electron kinetic energy.
+Figure~\ref{fig:PT_phase} shows the theoretical dependence of $ \Delta \tilde \eta \left( \theta \right)$ on electron kinetic energy and polar angle $\theta$, calculated using perturbation theory.
 There is a single-photon $2p \rightarrow 3s$ resonance of the fundamental wavelength at 16.7~eV photon energy (12~eV kinetic energy for the two-photon/second harmonic).
 The behavior of $ \Delta \tilde \eta$ in the region of the resonance is complicated: we can clearly see that $ \Delta \tilde \eta \left( \theta \right)$ at $\theta \sim 90^{\circ}$ increases near the resonance around 12~eV and then returns to a value similar to that at $\sim 7$~eV.
-This indicates that the large phase shift difference observed at 10.2~eV in {Fig.~\ref{fig:2}D} is due to the influence of the resonance at 12.0~eV~\cite{Banerjee2019,Cirelli2018} and suggests that future experiments should explore this region in fine detail, to observe the predicted rapid changes in $ \Delta \tilde \eta$.
+This indicates that the large phase shift difference observed at 10.2~eV in {Fig.~\ref{fig:2}D} is due to the influence of the resonance at 12.0~eV~\cite{Banerjee2019,Cirelli2018}, and suggests that future experiments should explore this region in fine detail, to observe the predicted rapid changes in $ \Delta \tilde \eta$.
+Both theories reproduce this behavior well, with the time-dependent \textit{ab initio} method exhibiting excellent agreement, validating the present experimental method.